 Assault Causing Bodily Harm

 Section 2 of the Criminal Code defines bodily harm as “any hurt or injury to a person that interferes with the health or comfort of a person that is more than merely transitory or trifling in nature.”
 Effectively, any assault that causes more than a “very minor degree of distress” may result in a conviction for Assault Causing Bodily Harm.
 Assault Causing Bodily Harm is a hybrid offence meaning Crown counsel has the option of proceeding by indictment, where the maximum sentence is 10 years in jail.
-If the Crown chooses to proceed summarily, the maximum sentence is 18 months in jail.
+If the Crown chooses to proceed summarily, the maximum sentence is two years jail, less a day.
 There are no mandatory minimums for assault causing bodily harm.
 Non-custodial sentences are available.

 To obtain a conviction for Assault Causing Bodily Harm, the Crown must first prove that there was an assault – that force was applied without the complainant’s consent and that the accused was not acting in self-defence.
 Additionally, the Crown must prove that the assault was the cause of an injury that is more than “minor” or “trifling.”